MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomdynamicunkarray-class.md

 ### <a name="return-value"></a>Valore restituito

-Un puntatore a un `IUnknown` puntatore a interfaccia.
+Puntatore a un `IUnknown` puntatore di interfaccia.

 ##  <a name="getat"></a>  CComDynamicUnkArray::GetAt